 The upload speed is how fast you send data from you to others.
 Uploading is necessary for sending big files via email, or in using video-chat to talk to someone else online (since you have to send your video feed to them).
 Upload speed is measured in kilobits per second (kbps).
 And again, the higher the upload speed, the better for your connection.

+Does a high speed VPN affect your Internet speed?
 Yes, it does.
 Because using a VPN changes your network on the hardware and software levels.
-Indeed, you'll use different servers and protocols to connect to Internet…
+Indeed, you’ll use different servers and protocols to connect to the Internet…

 A VPN may reduce your speed